How to put on ptex ankle sleeve (8 Easy Steps)

 Follow these instructions to apply the Velcro:

 • Bring the inside strap across the top of your foot and under the heel of your shoe.
-Then, on the other side of the ankle, fasten it.
+Then, fasten it on the other side of the ankle.

 • Apply the same technique to the outside strap.